jberenike/jberenike.github.io/dig_res.md

 Herrmann, J.B.
 (Ed.)
 (2012).
 [Literatur rechnen](http://litre.uni-goettingen.de/) ('Computing Literature').
 Ein Wiki zur digitalen Textanalyse. ('A digital text analysis wiki').

-#### KOLIMO

-#### News
+## * kolimo
-The eXistdb-corpus resource "KOLIMO" was built at the University of Göttingen 2015-2017, and currently is being overhauled for re-launch.
-See below our "about" from the [former website](https://kolimo.uni-goettingen.de/about.html) at the U of Göttingen which is now discontinued.
+The eXistdb-corpus "KOLIMO" is currently being overhauled for re-launch.
+It was built at the University of Göttingen 2015-2017.
+What follows below below is the archived "about section" from the former website at https://kolimo.uni-goettingen.de/about.html .

 #### The acronym KOLIMO
 ... stands for "Corpus of Literary Modernism".
 More precisely, KOLIMO is a digital comparative corpus of German narrative literary Modernism.
 We've made the corpus for our own style analysis, but since we're convinced that such a resource should be shared with the research community, the corpus compilation has been carried out with publication in mind.
 However, do note that KOLIMO is NOT a "corpus tool".
 The web interface allows researchers to run queries, but not conduct analysis proper.
 We're preparing a download option on a web site.